-- 22. Wastewater is treated and disposed of at the Pines wastewater treatment plant (the Pines WWTP) in Rolleston.
-Council consulted on the expansion of the Pines WWTP, to cater for growth, as part of the 2021/22 LTP.
-The Pines WWTP is currently at or near capacity, with upgrades currently underway and additional upgrades planned and budgeted for. - 23.
+- 23. Wastewater is treated and disposed of at the Pines wastewater treatment plant (the Pines WWTP) in Rolleston.
+Council consulted on the expansion of the Pines WWTP, to cater for growth, as part of the 2021/22 LTP Refer Appendix 5.
+The Pines WWTP is currently at or near capacity, with upgrades currently underway and additional upgrades planned and budgeted for. - 24.
 The Pines WWTP is designed to be progressively upgraded to accommodate up to 60,000 person equivalents (PE) of incoming flow, with plans to increase the treatment capacity up to 120,000 PE being prepared.
-The current connected catchment (2021) has a population equivalent of approximately 42,000 45,000.
+The current connected catchment (2021) has a population equivalent of approximately 42,000 45,000. - 25.
+The Pines WWTP is considered significant infrastructure and has designations D411 & D416 in place.
+The ongoing expansion of the plant is critical to allow for the future growth of Rolleston and other townships that the plant processes e.g. Lincoln, Prebbleton, West Melton, and Springston.
+Recently Darfield, Kirwee, and the NZDF base have connected.
+In 2024 Leeston, Southbridge, Doyleston will also be connected.